cyberjunk/CppCore/README.md

 # Design Principles

-1) **Performance**: The most important principle.
+1) **Performance, Performance, Performance**: </br> The most important principle.
 This framework was design to be used in real-time critical applications such as games.
+If you find something that can be done faster, please let me know.
-2) **Fixed-Size Memory Pooling**: This framework avoids using `malloc()` and `free()` (respectively `new` and `delete`) to allocate memory at runtime in favor of a fully compile-time specified memory layout.
-Almost all memory is allocated on startup and used until shutdown.
-This is much faster and avoids undefined out-of-memory behaviour.
+2) **Fixed-Size Memory Pooling**: </br> This framework avoids using `malloc()` and `free()` (respectively `new` and `delete`) to allocate memory at runtime in favor of a fully compile-time specified memory layout.
+Almost all memory is allocated on startup and used until shutdown - faster, predictable and no undefined out-of-memory behaviour.
+Yes, there are always exclusions.
+3) **Virtual Function Pointers**: </br> OOB programming is great but its disadvantages are often forgotten.
+No, you won't find things like tiny vectory classes blown up in size due to a VFPTR with horribly slow non-inlined arithmetic function calls in this library.
-3) **Header Only**: Allows the compiler to efficiently inline all the framework code into your object files and making integration much simpler.
+4) **Header Only**: </br> Allows the compiler to efficiently inline all the framework code into your object files and making integration much simpler.
-4) **Multithreading**: This framework comes with its own multithreading patterns and uses multiple cores whenever possible/useful.
+5) **Multithreading**: </br> This framework comes with its own multithreading patterns and uses multiple cores whenever possible/useful.

 # How-To